musatirgithub/portfolio-project/README.md

 ## Problem Statement

-- Develop a stock app for e commerse.
+- Develop an app which  withdraw my public repos from github API, display them, allow users to search, filter and sort my projects..
 <hr>